BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

-Additionally, this window allows you to export the data inside this whole-class analysis to a .csv file, which can be useful if want to examine this data more thoroughly in a separate software with more options for this.
+Additionally, this window allows you to export the data inside this whole-class analysis to a .csv file, which can be useful if want to examine this data more thoroughly in a separate software with more options.

 Classifying Cells
 ~~~~~~~~~~~~~~~~~

 Classifying cells may be the most commonly used purpose for a pixel
 classifier, and it is a necessary intermediate step before extending
 masks with a classifier.
-What this does is assign a pixel class derived
+What this does is group cell segmentation masks into groups (cell types)
-from the classifier to each cell mask in a folder of cell segmentation
-masks.
+using a pixel classifier.
 This creates a “classy mask” where the unique, identifying values
-of the original cell masks are replaced with the assigned class numbers
+of the original cell segmentation masks are replaced with the assigned class numbers
 for each mask.
 As this is done, the class assignments are recorded in
 order and written to a csv (allowing these to be loaded into a
 single-cell analysis made from the *same cell masks*).

 The goal in classifying cells can be to load those cell groupings into a
 single-cell analysis, as an alternate way to annotate cell types
-compared to the cell-level clusterings available in the single-cell
+compared to what is offered in the single-cell analysis
-module.
+tab of PalmettoBUG.
 Additionally, classifying cells can just be a way to prepare for
 extending cell masks.

 There are two ways to classify cell masks: mode and FlowSOM.